 To keep from getting a stiff neck while sleeping on your side you want to make sure that you have the correct pillow.
 This may be the most important item for neck pain you can invest in.
 Proper neck support while sleeping in this position needs to be thick enough to keep your head at the correct elevation and not below your shoulders, as well as wide enough to support the entirety of the space between your shoulders.

 What mattress you choose ultimately supports your sleeping position and should be an important part of your overall approach to neck pain.
 Back and stomach sleepers need a more firm surface to avoid having heavier parts of the body compress areas of the mattress, causing stress upon your spine.
-Side sleepers need a mattress that is a bit more plush, or soft, in order to allow for your back to be supported, but also curve along the shape of your shoulders and hips.
+Side sleepers need a mattress that is a bit plusher, or soft, in order to allow for your back to be supported, but also curve along the shape of your shoulders and hips.

 Avoid Your Stomach